What are the best typing keyboards on the market? A review.

 This is the most basic form of key switches and is not too much in use now.
 Mostly found in those that come with new desktop computers, and is somewhat similar to (but softer than) a typewriter.
 It requires a complete touchdown of each key to register a letter and is not suitable for fast typing.

 This mechanism is in use in most modern typing keyboards, especially those found in portable computers like laptops.
 It’s easier to use than the silicone dome type and doesn’t need you to press the keys all the way down before registering a letter.
 This type also lasts longer than the silicone dome.

 This is the most advanced key mechanism and the most expensive.
 Requires the shortest key travel and lasts the longest.
 Most suitable for very fast typists but isn’t budget friendly.
 Also suitable for gamers.

 There are wired and wireless typing keyboards.
 The wired ones are the most common; and use USB cords to connect to the computer.
 They are suitable for office work and use the least battery power.
 Wireless ones use either RF chips or Bluetooth for connection and don’t require cords.
 Most suitable for gamers and helps to avoid wire clusters.
 Uses a lot of power compared to the wired types.

 Best Typing Keyboards 2018 – Overall Conclusion

 The WhiteFox represents what the perfect keyboard should be: great design, customizable features, and a mechanical switch.
-If you are in the market for a universal keyboard you want to consider the Logitech K780.
+If you are in the market for a universal keyboard you may want to consider the Eagletec KG011 (view shop), the Aukey KM-G7 or KM-G6 or the Logitech K780.